11 Things to Know Regarding a Personal Injury Lawsuit

 If a verdict is rendered in your favor and the defense attorney does not appeal, it usually takes a few weeks to a month to finalize the results.
 The lawyers will work out the final figures with respect to the verdict, interest, court costs, deductions, and attorneys’ fees.

 11. What happens if we lose?

 If you lose your lawyer will discuss the possibilities of an appeal.
 Appeal is usually a very expensive process, and your lawyer will advise you whether or not an appeal is appropriate.

-Place your faith, confidence, and trust in DOZIER LAW, P.C. and you will obtain justice.
+Place your faith, confidence, and trust in your lawyer and you will obtain justice.

 If you or a loved one are a victim of someone else’s negligence, you need a seasoned and knowledgeable Car Accident Lawyer by your side.
-Contact Dozier Law, P.C., for an experienced Personal Injury Attorney in Rincon, Effingham County, Chatham County, Bulloch County, Screven County and Bryan County, Georgia.
+Contact Dozier Law, P.C., experienced Personal Injury Attorneys in Rincon, Effingham County, Chatham County, Bulloch County, Screven County and Bryan County, Georgia.
 Your initial Personal Injury consultation will be no charge to you.
 In addition, no recovery means no fees, so if you don’t get paid, you owe us nothing.